PraveenGPTrueReach/safe-lanes-docs/L1-Technology Stack Documentation.md

 ### Angular 18.2.0

-- Basis for the microfrontend, leveraging Module Federation for integration with the existing SafeLanes “Sail App.”
+- Basis for the microfrontend, leveraging Module Federation for integration with the existing SafeLanes "Sail App."
 - Provides a robust, scalable UI and offline bundle capabilities for vessel deployments.

 ### Nest.js (v9+)